Anon-Planet/thgtoa/guide.md

     -   [Pre-requisites:]
     -   [Limitations:]
 -   [Introduction:]
--   [Understanding some basics of how some information can lead back to you and how to mitigate some:]
+-   [Understanding some basics of how some information can lead back to you:]
     -   [Your Network:]
         -   [Your IP address:]
         -   [Your DNS and IP requests:]